CURRIED GOAT OR JUST STEW?

 To capture the phrase we need to make some compromises to development and to the environment.
 If we can’t have both of everything, can we not look at options?
 With respect to Goat Island we need to find a formula.

 There is also something else: What about the Chinese Investor?
 We need to identify their goals, or their expectations, and ask assurances that they will assist us in coming to a decision as to what must be included and what has to be sacrificed.
 After all a solution needs Funds, they are providing the money, and we are providing the property, so this calls for a meeting of the minds.

 Two other factors bother me at this juncture: One, is the property ours to deal with?
 The British leased all real estate to the Americans for involvement in World War ll.
 Is this property included in this arrangement?
 If so, then we need to negotiate with the respective owners, which may get politically confusing.
 I must credit the writer whose article I read and was suitably informed.

 Two, we already have to deal with an environmental nightmare in the LNG plant installation.
-If it is going to be at Goat Island, then this is already an environmental problem!
+If it is going to be at Goat Island, just off the shores of St. Catherine, then this is already an environmental problem!
 From the LNG generator, we can expect poisonous gasses, Carbon Dioxide and Methane, Sulphur and Nitrogen Oxides; there would be storage problems, but we expect to store in barges unless Goat Island has any caves.

-Then we need to identify negotiating strategy, and negotiating persons who will approach the matter with confidence, and have support from Environmental Experts, and Power engineers.
+Then we need to identify negotiating strategy with the Chinese, and negotiating persons who will approach the matter with enthusiasm, and have required support from Environmental Experts, and Power engineers.
 We would be helped if we locate these persons early, say at this juncture.
-Then we call and complete discussions with the Chinese operators.
+Then we call and complete discussions with the Chinese Investors.